dwootton/Altair-Express/docsrc/api/composinginteractions.rst

 Composing Interactions
 ============

-You can compose interactions by adding them together like a
+You can compose interactions by adding them together as if you're layering multiple charts:

 .. altair-plot::
     :output: repr